-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Cutter Boy by Cristy Watson

 Published by James Lorimer & Company on 02/12/2016

 Bullied at school and ignored at home, Travis has a secret: cutting himself with a razor blade is the only thing that lets him control the pain in his life and find some peace.
 When he becomes friends with Chyvonne, a new girl at school, he doesn't know how to get close to her without revealing his secret and making himself even more vulnerable.
 Spending time with Chyvonne spurs Travis to try to discover why his mother can't seem to face his very existence.
 It's only when he learns about the art form of paper cutting that he realizes there might be other ways to make himself feel adrenalin-fueled and in control.

 Although self-harm through cutting is a problem usually associated with teenage girls, many young men are involved in different sorts of self-injury.
 This story explores a teenager's motivations for cutting and the options for overcoming the need to self-injure.